 The Art Education program provides innovative training for students seeking careers as arts educators in a variety of venues, from elementary and secondary schools to museums and community-based programs.
 Art education plays an ever-expanding role in institutions and communities around the world, and the range of professional opportunities for graduates of the program is increasingly diverse.

-Bachelor of Fine Arts (BFA) in Visual Art Studies
+Master of Arts (MA) in Art Education

 Check out the latest news from Art Education.